spacer link to MAST page spacer logo image spacer

 Observers and archive users are encouraged to contact the help desk (help@stsci.edu) if the persistence subtraction substantially limits their ability to extract science from an image or set of images.

-Users who have questions about the interface or encounter problems with the interface or downloading the data should contact the archive help desk archive@stsci.edu.
+Users who have encounter problems downloading the data should contact the archive help desk archive@stsci.edu.